 Our lunch is fresh and made on site daily and served around 12.30pm, plus fresh fruit and water is available throughout the morning.

-Children will board the bus to go home at 1.30pm and be back with you in the village by 2pm.
+Children will board the bus to go home between 1.15pm and 1.30pm and be back with you in the village by 2pm latest.